Installation Guide

 Install all required dependencies with:

-brew reinstall jq curl libomp protobuf openssl nasm pkgconf open-mpi libffi nlohmann-json libsodium
+brew reinstall jq curl libomp protobuf openssl nasm pkgconf open-mpi libffi nlohmann-json libsodium riscv-tools

 Installing ZisK